Find Schools

 • Gas Transfer Operator

-Job Demand for Gas Compressor and Gas Pumping Station Operators
+Is There Job Demand for Gas Compressor and Gas Pumping Station Operators?

-In 2016, there was an estimated number of 3,900 jobs in the United States for Gas Compressor or Gas Pumping Station Operator.
+In the United States, there were 3,900 jobs for Gas Compressor or Gas Pumping Station Operator in 2016.
 New jobs are being produced at a rate of 2.6% which is below the national average.
 The Bureau of Labor Statistics predicts 100 new jobs for Gas Compressor or Gas Pumping Station Operator by 2026.
-There will be an estimated 500 positions for Gas Compressor or Gas Pumping Station Operator per year.
+The BLS estimates 500 yearly job openings in this field.

 undefined